solkimicreb/react-stax/examples/docs_new/src/pages/home/content.md

 The routing API has three components:

 - `Router` is like a folder, think of its child components as files and child routers as subfolders.
-- `Link` navigates between the pages.
+- `Link` navigates in the Router tree.
 - `route` is a function for programmatic navigation.

 These three provide features like nested and parallel routing, relative and absolute routes, async data resolution, lazy loading, active link styling, scroll management and animated page transitions.